Ken Jones (American football)

-Kenneth Eugene Jones (born December 1, 1952) is a former American football offensive lineman for the Buffalo Bills and New York Jets of the National Football League.
-He played high-school football at Pattonville High School and college football at Arkansas State University.
+Kenneth Eugene Jones (born December 1, 1952) is an American former professional football player who was an offensive lineman for the Buffalo Bills and New York Jets of the National Football League (NFL).
+He played high-school football at Pattonville High School and college football for the Arkansas State Red Wolves.
 Jones served as a head football coach at LaSalle High School in Niagara Falls, New York for several years.